Research

 The Porosoff group focuses on developing new catalysts for upgrading C1 and C2 resources for efficient energy storage and low-cost production of plastics, chemicals and fuels.
 Understanding the relationships between chemical reactivity and catalyst electronic/structure properties are extremely important for developing catalysts that exploit particular reaction pathways.
 This approach requires controlled synthesis of catalysts combined with in situ techniques and theoretical calculations.
 In particular, target areas of research are three types of catalytic reactions for improved shale gas utilization and lowering CO2 emissions:

-Catalyst development for CO2 hydrogenation,
+Catalyst development for CO2 hydrogenation

 Experimental work combines an mix of catalyst synthesis and characterization, reactor studies and in situ spectroscopy.

-Dual-functional catalysts for CO2 conversion to plastics, chemicals and fuels
+Catalysts for CO2 conversion to plastics, chemicals and fuels

 Through a variety of catalytic reactions, waste CO2 can be converted to valuable oxygenates, specialty chemicals and hydrocarbons for synthetic fuel.
 There are many examples in literature of conversion of CO2 into CO, methane (CH4) and methanol; however, research of direct CO2 hydrogenation to light olefins (C2-C4 unsaturated hydrocarbons ie. ethylene and propylene) is limited.
 Converting CO2 to light olefins offers a means to store energy and convert waste CO2 into plastics, chemicals and fuels; however, the pathway is challenging because of the thermodynamic and kinetic limitations of activating the highly stable CO2 molecule.